 - partim temperatures for storage and

-Group meeting is scheduled for 04 February.
+meeting that is scheduled for 17 December.
+The Secretariat

 10. Progress report on the request for a scientific

-opinion concerning the prevalence and methods of
+opinion concerning the prevalence and methods of control

-The second Working Group meeting is
+The first Working Group meeting is

 scheduled for 29 January.